-Canine parvovirus (also called CPV or parvo) is a very contagious and potentially fatal viral disease seen in dogs.
-Most commonly, parvovirus causes gastroenteritis, or inflammation of the stomach and intestines.
-Canine parvovirus is contagious and can survive for several months (some experts say as long as two years) in the environment, and is also resistant to many disinfectants.
+Canine Parvovirus (also called CPV or parvo) is a very contagious and potentially fatal viral disease seen in dogs.
+Most commonly, Parvovirus causes gastroenteritis or inflammation of the stomach and intestines.
+Canine Parvovirus is contagious and can survive for several months (some experts say as long as two years) in the environment, and is resistant to many disinfectants.
 Vaccination is necessary to protect dogs, especially puppies.

 01 of 06

 Parvo is a common and potentially serious viral disease in dogs.
 The virus is officially known Parvovirus.
 Canine Parvovirus is thought to be a mutation from the feline Parvovirus, also known as feline distemper virus.
 The canine version of this disease is commonly referred to as Parvo.
 The virus first appeared clinically in 1978, and there was a widespread epidemic in dogs of all ages.

 Breeds including Rottweiler, Doberman pinscher, German shepherds, pit bulls, and Labrador retrievers are at an increased risk for this disease.
 But any can get Parvovirus.
 Be sure to keep your dog's vaccinations up to date.

 02 of 06

 Parvovirus infection is a serious disease that affects the gastrointestinal or cardiac systems of dogs.
 Parvo is a highly contagious and often sudden viral disease; puppies are particularly susceptible.
 It can display different patterns of symptoms:

 - Asymptomatic: No signs are seen.
 This is common in dogs over one year old and vaccinated dogs.